duritong/trocla/README.md

 ## Installation

 * Debian has trocla within its sid-release: `apt-get install trocla`
-* For RHEL/CentOS 7 there is a [copr reporisotry](https://copr.fedoraproject.org/coprs/duritong/trocla/).
-Follow the help there to integrate the repository and install trocla.
 * Trocla is also distributed as gem: `gem install trocla`

 ## Configuration